chloepilonv/aws-ai-rag-chatbot/README.md

 ## Next steps

 1. Insert external docs (Ansys, StarCCM, etc.)
+2. Test run with and without -p 8000:8000
-2. Improve referencing an dsourcing
+3. Improve referencing an dsourcing
-3. Try with Qdrant
+4. Try with Qdrant
-4. Use an agent instead :-)
+5. Use an agent instead :-)